Qerdandi/Projects/Textile Packshot Image Creator/README.md

   <img width="400" alt="packshot_example" src="https://github.com/CyberTorii/Projects/assets/73184884/b3259dcc-111b-467f-9534-438e0cb96b49">
 </p>

+### What it Makes Possible

+The Textile Packshot Image Creator empowers users to:

+- Generate packshots of garments/accessories on avatars.
+- Create vacuum garment packshots.
+- Customize poses, angles of view, and lighting for avatars and rendering scene.

+Additionally, the tool offers the flexibility to:

+- Install the tool on any computer.
+- Access it remotely from any computer.

 ## IV.
 Additional Information

 - The number and variation of camera angles have been meticulously defined in collaboration with image team leaders.